orientechnologies/orientdb-docs/release/3.1/What-is-new-in-OrientDB-3.1.md

 ### Enterprise Profiler

-OrientDB v 3.1 Enterprise Edition ships a brand new monitoring module that will replace the old profiler, which however it's still working in 3.1 for backward compatibility.
+OrientDB v 3.1 Enterprise Edition ships a brand new monitoring module that replaces the old profiler, which however it's still working in 3.1 for backward compatibility.
 The new profiler allows a detailed view about statistics and status about OrientDB Server/Cluster, while adding minimum overhead.

 It can be configured via REST APIs or via Studio  provide insights like: